epam/edp-install/docs/user-guide/add-application.md

 * **Jira Server** - the integrated Jira server with related Jira tasks.

-* **Specify the pattern to find a Jira ticket number in a commit message** - based on this pattern, the value from EDP will be displayed in Jira.
+* **Specify the pattern to find a Jira ticket number in a commit message** - based on this pattern, the value from KubeRocketCI will be displayed in Jira.

   !![Mapping field name](../assets/user-guide/edp-portal-advanced-mapping.png "Mapping fields")

-* **Mapping field name** - the section where the additional Jira fields are specified the names of the Jira fields that should be filled in with attributes from EDP:
+* **Mapping field name** - the section where the additional Jira fields are specified the names of the Jira fields that should be filled in with attributes from KubeRocketCI:

   * Select the name of the field in a Jira ticket.
 The available fields are the following: *Fix Version/s*, *Component/s* and *Labels*.